 Martin M. Boaj†* David Y. Aharon₰

-Abstract: This paper aims to assess the predictive power of financial cycle measures on the probability of a banking crisis.
-Data are at a yearly frequency, span the period 1980-2020, and cover 196 countries.
-The standardized cumulative credit-to-GDP ratio is important for advanced economies (AE) and to a lesser extent for low-income developing countries (LIDC), but it is not for emerging economies (EE).
-IMF and the World Bank policymakers and analysts need to take a more comprehensive approach when evaluating financial stability and systemic vulnerabilities in EEs and LIDCs because of their deep informal banking sector.
+Abstract: This paper assesses the predictive power of calibrating financial cycle measures on the probability of a banking crisis.
+Data are at a yearly frequency, span the period 1980–2020, and cover 196 countries.
+The standardized cumulative credit-to-GDP ratio is important for advanced economies (AEs) and to a lesser extent for low-income developing countries (LIDCs), but it is not for emerging economies (EEs).
+IMF and World Bank policymakers and analysts need to take a more comprehensive approach to evaluating financial stability and systemic vulnerabilities in EEs and LIDCs because of their deep informal banking sector.

 Keywords: Banking crisis, financial measures, logit, forecasting